Top 5 This Week

 Best Places to Live in Prince Edward Island 2026: Charlottetown, Summerside, and the Island Communities

-Prince Edward Island’s residential geography is the simplest of any Canadian province — a single island of 5,660km² where the entire population (170,000) lives within 90 minutes’ drive of anywhere else on the island, and where the choice of where to live is less about urban-rural trade-offs and more about the specific character of a handful of distinct communities.
-Charlottetown dominates the island’s residential market as both provincial capital and the economic centre for health, education, and government; Summerside provides the island’s most affordable city alternative; and the rural communities of the three counties (Queens, Kings, and Prince) offer a genuine agricultural island lifestyle within a short commute of both cities.
-The island’s compact size means that outdoor recreation — the beaches, the cycling, the Confederation Trail — is accessible from almost any address, removing one of the major trade-offs that mainland Canadians face when choosing between urban convenience and natural surroundings.
+Prince Edward Island’s residential geography is the simplest of any Canadian province — a single island of 5,660km² where the entire population of roughly 182,000 lives within 90 minutes’ drive of anywhere else on the island, and where the choice of where to settle has less to do with urban-rural trade-offs than with the distinct personality of a handful of communities.
+Charlottetown anchors the island’s housing market as both provincial capital and the economic hub for health, education, and government; Summerside is the cheapest city alternative; and the rural reaches of the three counties (Queens, Kings, and Prince) offer a genuine agricultural island lifestyle within a short commute of both cities.
+The island’s compact scale means that outdoor recreation — the beaches, the cycling, the Confederation Trail — sits within reach of almost any address, removing one of the major trade-offs that mainland Canadians face when weighing urban convenience against natural surroundings.
+The link to the mainland also became cheaper in August 2025, when Ottawa cut the Confederation Bridge toll from CAD $50.25 to CAD $20.

 1. Downtown Charlottetown and Old Victoria Row

-Charlottetown’s heritage downtown — the Victoria Row pedestrian restaurant street, the Confederation Centre of the Arts, the Farmers’ Market, and the Province House National Historic Site — creates a walkable urban core of disproportionate cultural richness for a city of 40,000: the city’s position as “the Birthplace of Confederation” gives it a heritage density and civic pride that larger Maritime cities might envy.
-The residential streets surrounding the downtown — Old Queen Street, Grafton Street, Euston Street — are lined with Victorian heritage homes, converted carriage houses, and character properties that provide Charlottetown’s most sought-after residential addresses.
-Walking distance to Victoria Row’s restaurant patios, the Saturday Farmers’ Market, the Confederation Court Mall, and the Peake’s Wharf waterfront.
-Character homes CAD $420,000–$600,000 for renovated properties in this area.
+Charlottetown’s heritage downtown — the Victoria Row pedestrian restaurant street, the Confederation Centre of the Arts, the Farmers’ Market, and the Province House National Historic Site — creates a walkable urban core of disproportionate cultural richness for a city of about 40,000: the position as “the Birthplace of Confederation” gives it a heritage density and civic pride that larger Maritime cities might envy.
+The streets surrounding the downtown — Old Queen Street, Grafton Street, Euston Street — are lined with Victorian heritage homes, converted carriage houses, and period properties that count among Charlottetown’s most sought-after addresses.
+Everything is within walking distance: Victoria Row’s restaurant patios, the Saturday Farmers’ Market, the Confederation Court Mall, and the Peake’s Wharf waterfront.
+Restored period homes here run CAD $420,000–$600,000.

 2. Parkdale: Charlottetown’s Family Neighbourhood

-Parkdale — the established residential neighbourhood west of downtown along Fitzroy and West Streets — is Charlottetown’s most complete family neighbourhood: Queen Charlotte Intermediate School, the West Royalty Elementary school catchment, and the neighbourhood’s mix of 1960s–1980s bungalows and more recent infill development provide a residential environment where families can walk to school and cycle to downtown in 15 minutes.
-The Charlottetown Event Grounds and the CARI (Charlottetown Area Recreation Inc.) arena complex are 5 minutes by bike; the West Royalty business park provides local commercial employment.
-Detached housing at CAD $340,000–$470,000; the neighbourhood’s established tree canopy and the mix of housing styles give Parkdale a warmth that newer suburban developments lack.
+Parkdale — the established neighbourhood west of downtown along Fitzroy and West Streets — is Charlottetown’s most complete family district: Queen Charlotte Intermediate School, the West Royalty Elementary school catchment, and a mix of 1960s–1980s bungalows and newer infill make a setting where families can walk to school and cycle to downtown in 15 minutes.
+The Charlottetown Event Grounds and the CARI (Charlottetown Area Recreation Inc.) arena complex sit 5 minutes away by bike, and the West Royalty business park keeps local jobs close.
+Detached homes run CAD $340,000–$470,000; the established tree canopy and the range of housing styles give Parkdale a warmth that newer suburban developments lack.

 3. Stratford: The Growing Suburb

-Stratford (10,000), on the eastern bank of the Hillsborough River directly across from downtown Charlottetown, is PEI’s fastest-growing community — a master-planned suburb that has grown from a bedroom community to a city with its own commercial and recreational infrastructure in the past decade.
-The Hillsborough Bridge connects Stratford to downtown Charlottetown in 5 minutes by car; the Stratford Trail System (30km of paved multi-use trails through the community), the MacKinnon Drive commercial district, and the excellent school infrastructure (Cornwall Village School, Stratford Elementary) make Stratford the island’s most complete suburban family destination.
-New detached housing at CAD $380,000–$520,000; the island’s most family-oriented new residential development with purpose-built community infrastructure.
+Stratford (about 12,000), on the eastern bank of the Hillsborough River directly across from downtown Charlottetown, is PEI’s fastest-growing town — a master-planned suburb that has matured from a bedroom community into a place with its own commercial and recreational infrastructure over the past decade.
+The Hillsborough Bridge links Stratford to downtown Charlottetown in 5 minutes by car; the Stratford Trail System (30km of paved multi-use trails), the MacKinnon Drive commercial district, and the strong school infrastructure (Cornwall Village School, Stratford Elementary) make it the island’s most complete suburban family destination.
+New detached homes run CAD $380,000–$520,000 — the island’s most family-oriented build-out, with purpose-built amenities baked in from the start.

 4. Summerside: The Affordable Alternative

-Summerside (17,000), PEI’s second city on the western shore of Bedeque Bay, offers the island’s most affordable urban lifestyle with a character and history separate from Charlottetown’s capital-city identity: the Summerside Lobster Carnival (July, one of North America’s oldest lobster festivals), the College of Piping and Celtic Performing Arts of Canada (a unique institution dedicated to Highland pipes and step dancing), the Eptek Art and Culture Centre, and the Summerside Harness Raceway provide a cultural calendar with distinctly western PEI character.
-The city’s heritage residential streets (Central Street, Water Street) provide Victorian character homes at CAD $250,000–$370,000 — the most affordable heritage housing on the island.
-The 50km Trans-Canada drive to Charlottetown is the primary commute cost for Summerside residents working in the capital.
+Summerside (about 19,000), PEI’s second city on the western shore of Bedeque Bay, offers the island’s most affordable urban lifestyle with an identity and history distinct from Charlottetown’s capital-city pull: the Summerside Lobster Carnival (July, one of North America’s oldest lobster festivals), the College of Piping and Celtic Performing Arts of Canada (a rare institution devoted to Highland pipes and step dancing), the Eptek Art and Culture Centre, and the Summerside Harness Raceway fill out a cultural calendar with a distinctly western-PEI flavour.
+The heritage streets near the waterfront (Central Street, Water Street) hold Victorian homes at CAD $250,000–$370,000 — the cheapest heritage housing on the island.
+The 50km Trans-Canada drive to Charlottetown is the main commuting cost for Summerside residents working in the capital.

 5. Hunter River and Cornwall: Rural Central PEI

-The rural communities of central PEI — Hunter River, New Glasgow, Clyde River, and the western approach to Charlottetown through Cornwall — offer the island’s most authentic agricultural landscape residential experience within easy commute of both cities.
-The New Glasgow Lobster Suppers (the most famous of PEI’s traditional community lobster dinner institutions), the New Glasgow Highlands golf course, and the farmland surroundings provide a genuinely rural residential environment that is 20 minutes from Charlottetown’s services.
-Properties from CAD $240,000–$380,000 for detached homes with agricultural land; the island’s most popular choice for remote workers seeking rural quiet with city access.
+The farming hamlets of central PEI — Hunter River, New Glasgow, Clyde River, and the western approach to Charlottetown through Cornwall — offer the island’s most authentic agricultural setting within easy reach of both cities.
+The New Glasgow Lobster Suppers (the most famous of PEI’s traditional community lobster dinners), the New Glasgow Highlands golf course, and the surrounding farmland make for genuinely countryside living that still sits 20 minutes from Charlottetown’s services.
+Detached homes with agricultural land start at CAD $240,000–$380,000; this is the island’s most popular pick for remote workers who want rural quiet without losing city access.

 6. Georgetown and Kings County: Eastern PEI